-The FY 2013-14 budget estimates appropriations totaling \$2,450,043 with sufficient funds to pay for those services; this is an overall increase of less than one percent from FY 2012-13 and includes continuing projects to help streamline government and regulatory functions.
+The FY 2016-17 budget estimates expenses (all funds) totaling \$3,232,345 with sufficient funds to pay for those services.
+This is an overall decrease of 2.4% from the prior fiscal year and includes continuing projects to help streamline government and regulatory functions.
+The decrease is due in part to the reduction of contracted services.
 The District contracts all of its services from the Mojave Desert Air Quality Management District (MDAQMD).
-Under this contract, the MDAQMD will provide the full time equivalent (FTE) of nearly 8 employees.
+Under this contract, the MDAQMD will provide the full time equivalent (FTE) of 7.5 employees.